 Infrared systems are almost similar to radar systems.
 The only difference is they bounce beams of light instead of bouncing radar waves.
 You can play without any ball in a radar-based simulator system like OptiShot.

 This type of indoor golf simulator requires less space for a simulator.
 It tracks only the club and swing data to create simulation results.
 10ft length x 10ft width x 8.5 ft width is enough for an infrared golf simulator system.

 Learn about different types of golf simulators from our other blog.

-We discussed everything to let you know about indoor golf simulator room dimensions.
+We discussed everything to let you know about best indoor golf simulator room dimensions.
 Whether it’s your garage or basement, you might have learned if it’s ideal for a simulator setup.
 We also talked about the golf simulator room dimensions for different types available on the market.
 You can now easily identify what size you need for the simulator you are going to buy.
 Learn how to set up an indoor golf simulator.
 Don’t forget to share how much it helps you.